Lynnes001/mPose_mmWave_sensing/README.md

 ## Overview

-This is the implementation of mmWave radar human 3D posture skeletons sensing and some wheels.
+This is an implementation of mmWave radar human 3D posture skeletons sensing and some wheels.
 Much appreciate to TI, TI e2e forum, [PreSense Radar](https://github.com/PreSenseRadar/OpenRadar) team, [PyKinect2](https://github.com/Kinect/PyKinect2), and [Tensorflow Keras](https://github.com/keras-team/keras) along implementing this project.
-Please share if you think this repository is helpful.
+Please STAR if you think this repository is helpful.

 The repository has following parts.